How to do constrained optimization

 The value of the variable (ϵ) is smaller than or equal to its threshold (1.0e-6).

-We obtain a similar cost value as for the Augmented Lagrangian Solver above, but here the constraint is actually fulfilled and not just numerically “on the boundary”.
+We obtain a similar cost value as for the Augmented Lagrangian Solver from before, but here the constraint is actually fulfilled and not just numerically “on the boundary”.

 f(M, v3)